vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 </script>
 ```

-Use the `<v-theme-provider>` component to apply different themes to different sections of your application.
+Use the `<v-theme-provider>` component to dynamically apply different themes to *specific* sections of your application.
 In the following example, we apply a custom theme named `high-contrast`:

 ```html
 <template>